CarbonROM/android_external_monet/README.md

 The library is built out of multiple components

-*   each with its own folder and tests
+*   each with its own folder
 *   each as small as possible

-This enables easy merging and updating of subsets into other libraries, such as Material Design Components, Android System UI, etc.

 *   Not all consumers will need every component — ex.
 MDC doesn’t need quantization/scoring/image extraction